Selecting Your First Carry Pistol

-As long as your gun meets FBI specs, the only real difference caliber is going to make is cost and availability of ammunition.
+As long as your gun meets FBI specs, the only real difference caliber is going to make is cost and availability of ammunition (at least to new shooters).
 Anyone can handle a 9mm, there’s a 9mm handgun out there for anyone, and you can find 9mm ammo everywhere.
 It ain’t called Wonder 9 for nothing.

 And on the subject of 9mm ammo: What should you load in your gun?

-My recommendation would be 124gr Federal HST, the 124gr +P Speer Gold Dot, and the 147gr Winchester Ranger-T. All of these rounds do well out of any barrel length.
-You can also buy them in 50 round bricks for about $30 a pop, which makes them the best value per dollar as well.
-The first two are easily found online and the Ranger-Ts are usually found at gun shows.
-All of these rounds are standard issue law enforcement ammo, too, which is looked at with a less jaundice eye in court.
+The best stuff for you will vary based on your gun and caliber.
+But generally speaking, the best ammo on the market currently is Speer Gold Dot, Hornady Critical Duty, Federal HST, Winchester Ranger-T, Corbon DPX, and Wilson Combat XTP*.
+Most of these rounds are standard issue law enforcement ammo, too, which is looked at with a less jaundice eye in court.
 (There are always two fights: The one for your life and the one for your freedom.
 On that note, I would highly recommend Law Shield or USCCA for legal coverage.)

 *Many people load the XTP bullet, but Wilson Combat is the best.
 Their shipping is a bit expensive, so I’d recommend buying a few boxes at a time so those costs don’t bleed your wallet.
 It also arrives fast, I usually get mine in 2 or 3 days.